mowf02/gallery-ing/README.md

 # gallery-ing
-a minimalist react.js gallery app
+a minimalist react.js gallery app for ecommerce projects